Most mature women give special attention to their nails because they are an important part of your overall look.

 - 8 Nail-Care Tips and Tricks

 Initially, learn about what makes up the nail in the first place.
 You may be surprised to hear about the science that’s behind this tissue alone.

 To answer this question, you merely need to know one thing: nails are made out of keratin.
 This substance is found throughout the body, especially in the skin and hair.

 Your nails grow from a location called the nail matrix.
 This area resides at the base of every nail.
 Cells go through keratinisation where tissue is made every single day.
 As the tissue grows out, the cells become the nail plate that you see on your hands and feet.

 Below the nail plate is the nail bed.
 You’ll find capillaries for blood supply in this section.
 Although your nails are technically dead tissue, which is similar to your hair, they still require blood flow for nutrient replenishment.

-a.
 The Difference Between Fingernails and Toenails

 Do you feel like trimming your fingernails happens more often than your toes?
 You’re not imagining things because the nails do differ in growth patterns between the toes and fingers.